A School Outing

 A School Outing (Una gita scolastica) is a 1983 Italian comedy-drama film written and directed by Pupi Avati.
 It entered the 40° Venice Film Festival.
 The film won the Nastro d'Argento Awards for Best Director, Best Score, Best Actor, Best New Actress and Best Original Script.

 Plot

 An old lady recalls the most beautiful memory of her life: a school trip from Bologna to Florence, through the Apennines, on the eve of graduation exam in the early twentieth century.
-The thirty boys are accompanied by the teacher of letters and drawing.
+The thirty boys and girls are accompanied by the teacher of letters and drawing.
 The latter will have a love affair with one of the pupils.
 But the professor, in love with her, will defend her from scandal.